WebexSamples/webex-contact-center-api-samples/widget-samples/addressbook-widget-sample/README.md

 **Step 1:**

-- To use the Existing sa-ds-sdk.js on your localhost
+To use the Existing sa-ds-sdk.js on your localhost :

+- Inside this project on your terminal type: `npm install`
-- Inside this project on your terminal type: `npm run dev`
+- Then inside this project on your terminal type: `npm run dev`
-- this should run the app on your localhost:5000
+- This should run the app on your localhost:5000

 **Step 2:**

-- In the **_sa-address-book.js_** file, change the Outdial configuration based on your org from Line 23 onwards.
+- In the **_sa-address-book.js_** file, change the Outdial configuration based on your org under Desktop.dialer.startOutdial method.

 **Step 3:**

 _To wire up the Widget to the Layout:_

-- Upload the **_widget-sdk.json_** file onto your Administration Portal **[WebexCC Portal - US](https://portal.wxcc-us1.cisco.com/portal/home.html#)**
+- Upload the **_addressbook-widget.json_** file onto your Administration Portal **[WebexCC Portal - US](https://portal.wxcc-us1.cisco.com/portal/home.html#)**
   - _link above is referencing the US portal link please change if you are in different geo (us1, eu1, eu2, anz1)_
   - Note that Layouts are configured per Agent Team.
 - Log in to your agent and select the right Team to view the new layout.